communotey/Legal/User Agreement.md

 44
 Please read the following very carefully.
 Each of the following sections applies to the maximum extent permitted by law.
 Where jurisdictions do not allow disclaimers of implied warranties or the limitation of liability in contracts, the contents of this section may not apply.

-When we ask for your age, put your real age or we reserve the right to fine your account upon learning your true.
+When we ask for your age, put your real age or we reserve the right to fine your account upon learning your true age.

 indemnity